Embassy of Switzerland in Azerbaijan

 Coronavirus (COVID-19) - Visa for Switzerland

 Due to the current situation, relating to the Coronavirus outbreak, the Swiss Federal Council has decided on 18.03.2020 to suspend with immediate effect the issuance of all Schengen as well as national visa for Switzerland until 15.06.2020.
-No visa applications will be accepted, except in some limited cases: foreign health workers, holders of an employment contract in Switzerland and applications from close family members (spouse and children) for family reunification / residency (national visa D).
+From 15.06.2020, the situation is as follows:

 For additional information please consult the questions and answers on entry and stay in Switzerland, the exceptions and suspension of visa by the State Secretariat for Migration